momochi000/pomodoro_arcade/README.md

 ## DONE

+#### Fix the colors
+  + color changes on the timer hand are inconsistent
+#### Build a deploy rake task
+#### Dick around with the index view styling a bit
+  + Need to indicate when the timer is in rest mode
+  + The timer index view and show view is still in raw developer style
 #### Going to index view should reset all the timers
 #### Add audio on timer completion
 #### BUG: When the rest period completes, the back button doesn't display
 #### BUG: break timer seems to be broken.
   + Probably related to the new _verifyTime method.
 I suspect the time is being saved but when the state changes, the time isn't being re-saved.
 #### Make the timer work properly in the background on mobile
   + When the phone is locked or the browser is navigated away
   + http://stackoverflow.com/questions/7047989/javascript-stops-as-i-lock-iphone-can-it-still-run